emdonahue/knowledgebase/README.md

 Subcommands:
 	--help|-h|help [SUBCOMMAND]	Prints help text for SUBCOMMAND.
-If SUBCOMMAND omitted, prints list of subcommands. bib SEARCH	Opens the bibliography file with title matching SEARCH term using $EDITOR. import 	Consumes files in inbox and generates appropriate archival copies, analysis extracts, and metadata containers. init 	Generates a new directory structure for use by kb in the current directory. ls [OPTION...]
-SEARCH	Lists files matching search criteria. md5 [OPTION]...
-SEARCH	Searches for files matching SEARCH string and prints a list of md5's for further processing.
-SEARCH is matched against all bibtex fields and the md5 hash itself.
-Use options to limit the bibtex search or search notes or fulltext. notes SEARCH	Opens the notes file for the document with title matching the SEARCH term using $EDITOR.
+If SUBCOMMAND omitted, prints list of subcommands. bib [OPTION...]
+QUERY	Adds or removes records from the bibliography files identified by QUERY.
+If addition/deletion options are not supplied, print bibliographic data instead. import 	Consumes files in inbox and generates appropriate archival copies, analysis extracts, and metadata containers. init 	Generates a new directory structure for use by kb in the current directory. ls [QUERY]	Lists files matching QUERY.
+If QUERY omitted, list all files. md5 [QUERY]	Prints md5s of files matching QUERY.
+If QUERY is omitted, print all md5s. org QUERY	Opens the org notes file for the document matching QUERY using $EDITOR.
 ```
 ## TODO
+- add update language to query (-d -s?ort -u)
+- add options to ls to display different columns
+- add ls sorting based on note modification time
+- handle multiple filetypes that get added with same md5 (rtf and txt).
-- enable searching by keyword
+- add search by md5
-- add easy metadata editing shortcuts
+- add bib formatter for bibtex output
 - use sed hold space to clip out title, author, year in desired order